Berry-House-YYC/calgarygroups/src/content/organizations/social-club/queerreads-yyc.md

 ---
 layout: layouts/organization.njk
-name: "QueerReads YYC"
+name: QueeReads YYC
-type: "Social Club"
+type: Social Club
-interests: ["lgbtq2s", "book"]
+interests:
+  - lgbtq2s
+  - book
-age_range: "all-ages"
+age_range: all-ages
 identity_focused: true
-meeting_format: "in-person"
+meeting_format: hybrid
-location_area: "city-wide"
+location_area: city-wide
-status: "active"
+status: active
-permalink: "/organizations/{{ page.fileSlug }}/"
+permalink: /organizations/{{ page.fileSlug }}/

-description: "A book club focused on reading and discussing literature by queer authors and featuring queer themes.
-Hosted in partnership with local independent bookstores to promote diverse voices."
+description: A book club focused on reading and discussing literature by queer authors and featuring queer themes.
+Hosted in partnership with local independent bookstores to promote diverse voices.
 ---

-A book club focused on reading and discussing literature by queer authors and featuring queer themes.
-Hosted in partnership with local independent bookstores to promote diverse voices.
+A monthly book club focused on reading and discussing literature by queer authors and featuring queer themes dedicated to a wide range of genres.
+Hosted at Owl's Nest Cafe, a partnership with a local independent bookstore.
+Also offers the option to join via zoom (hybrid).

 <div class="org-contact-info">
   <strong>Contact Info:</strong>